 - Digital Evidence

 - Latent Evidence

 - Trace Evidence

 The North Carolina State Crime Laboratory is one of the premier forensics laboratories in the nation.
 The Laboratory offers a variety of scientific positions and careers at all three laboratory locations.
-For a current list of available positions, please visit the Job Opportunities page of the North Carolina Office of State Human Resources website.
+To explore career options at the Laboratory, please visit the Crime Laboratory Careers page.

 If you are a college student pursuing a career in forensic science, the State Crime Laboratory offers internships at all laboratory locations and in all forensic disciplines.
 Learn more about internship opportunities at the State Crime Laboratory.